 A basic search will yield results for all content in the Archive.
-The results can then be sorted by manuscript source (notebook), work, author (hand), and types of revisions.
-In the example below, a search for "monster" yields thirty-six results across four sources in the "Notebook" panel.
+The results can then be sorted by manuscript source, work, author (hand), and types of revisions.
+In the example below, a search for "monster" yields thirty-nine results across four sources in the "Manuscript" panel.

-The "Hand" panel indicates that "monster" appears thirty four times in Mary Shelley’s hand and twice in Percy Shelley’s hand.
+The “Work” panel indicated that “monster” appears thirty-six times in Frankenstein and three times in Prometheus Unbound.
+The "Hand" panel indicates that "monster" appears thirty-four times in Mary Shelley’s hand and five times in Percy Shelley’s hand.
 The "Revisions" panel further refines the search results by indicating instances where "monster" was either deleted or added during the composition process.
 Clicking on a sub-category within a panel will display only manuscript images associated with that sub-category, and clicking on a specific manuscript image will bring up the page view described above.